-Judging non-symbolic quality and quantity are important capabilities during foraging, mate choice or when making decisions joining a group (e.g. shoal choice in fish).
+Judging non-symbolic quality and quantity are important capabilities during foraging, mate choice or when making decisions about joining a group (e.g. shoal choice in fish).
 Previously, a number of species demonstrated numerical abilities (e.g. Agrillo & Bisazza, 2018; Benson-Amram et al., 2018; Shettleworth, 2009) and reptiles are no exception.
-For example, after associating a stimulus with a specific reward quality or quantity, red footed tortoises showed a preference for preferred foods and larger quantities during the simultaneous presentation of two stimuli differing in value (Soldati et al., 2017).
-The speed with which Chinese pond turtles (Mauremys reevesii) moved down a runway was also contingent on the magnitude of reward provided at the end.
+For example, after associating a stimulus with a specific reward quality or quantity, red-footed tortoises showed a preference for preferred foods and larger quantities during the simultaneous presentation of two stimuli differing in value (Soldati et al., 2017).
+The speed with which Chinese pond turtles (Mauremys reevesii) moved down a runway was also contingent on the magnitude of food reward provided at the end.
 Turtles receiving 24 pellets each trial moved faster than turtles receiving only two pellets.
 During extinction trials, with no food present, animals previously receiving large quantities took longer to extinguish responding than animals previously trained with less reward (Papini & Ishida, 1994).
-Furthermore, Italian wall lizards discriminate between 1 versus 4 (N = 6/10) and 2 versus 4 (N = 1/6) but not between 2 versus 3 yellow disks and none were able to discriminate between two differently sized disks (ration of 0.25; Petrazzini et al., 2018).
+Furthermore, Italian wall lizards discriminate between 1 versus 4 (N = 6/10) and 2 versus 4 (N = 1/6), but not between 2 versus 3 yellow disks and none were able to discriminate between two differently sized disks (ration of 0.25; Petrazzini et al., 2018).
 According to Weber’s Law a 0.25 ration between stimuli might have been too small for the lizards to discriminate (Agrillo & Bisazza, 2014; Ferrigno & Cantlon, 2017).
-These studies demonstrate that reptiles have a sense of reward quality, size and quantity.
-Artificial or naturalistic stimuli might be used to test for numerosity, both, however, pose some benefits and limitations (for further reading see Agrillo & Bisazza, 2014).
-The pool of evidence on numerical abilities in reptiles is still small and we want to encourage research in the future to mitigate this paucity.
+These studies demonstrate that reptiles have a sense of reward quality, size, and quantity.
+Artificial or naturalistic stimuli might be used to test for numerosity;however, both pose benefits and limitations (Agrillo & Bisazza, 2014).
+The pool of evidence on numerical abilities in reptiles is therefore extremely limited (2 turtle species, 1 lizard species).
+We strongly encourage more research in this potentially fruitful cognitive domain.

-Reacting to change
+Responding to change

 Flexibly responding to environmental stimuli and adapting to change quickly is important for survival especially in unpredictable environments (Tello-Ramos et al., 2018).
-Behavioural flexibility, the ability to adjust to environmental variation by adapting attention and behaviour or using existing skills to solve novel problems, can be measured through different tests.
+Behavioural flexibility, the ability to adjust to environmental variation by adapting attention and behaviour or using existing skills to solve novel problems or existing problems in a new way, can be measured through different tests.
 One test is reversal learning, when a previously established stimulus-reward relationship changes (Brown & Tait, 2015).
 Another is attentional set-formation and shift, during which an animal is first trained to recognise an attentional set (a rewarded stimulus set) that is later shifted (to a stimulus in a different set, e.g. a second, formerly irrelevant dimension; Brown & Tait, 2015).
 Furthermore, innovation frequency or problem solving skill might also represent behavioural (or cognitive) flexibility (Auersperg et al., 2014).